EffCode/sobot-api-doc/source/index.html.md

     "code": 200
 }
 ```
-This API allows you to send text messages to customers using the Sobot platform, enabling seamless communication with your customer.
+This API allows you to send image messages to customers using the Sobot platform, enabling seamless communication with your customer.

 <aside class="warning">
 You can only send a text message up until 24 hours after receiving a message from the user.
 If you have not received a message from the user within this time, you will need to start a new conversation by sending a Template message.